JPSO: 2 killed in Metairie double shooting

 NEW ORLEANS, La.
 (WVUE) - Two people were killed in a double shooting in Metairie Tuesday afternoon (June 18), according to the Jefferson Parish Sheriff’s office.

-Few details were immediately available, but a JPSO spokesman said the shooting was reported near the intersection of North Starrett Road and West Metairie Avenue.
+Few details were immediately available, but a JPSO spokesman said the shooting was reported near the intersection of North Starrett Road and West Metairie Avenue around 4:20 p.m.
 Both victims were male, JPSO said.

-Stay with FOX 8 News for more information on this breaking story, this post will be updated as we learn more.
+Investigators appeared to focus on a white SUV, where two bodies remained inside.
+The windows of the vehicle seemed to be shot out.

+Jefferson Parish Sheriff Joe Lopinto said the investigation was still in its preliminary stages and no motive or suspects were known Tuesday evening.
+In the past 24 hours, a total of four people have been shot in that area, three fatally, including the two on Tuesday.

 Copyright 2019 WVUE.
 All rights reserved.